Video from Tech Trends for 2021 | Washingtonian (DC)

 Check out some of the conversation’s highlights:

-- Byte Back’s CEO Elizabeth Lindsey spoke on the limitations of tech, and how nationwide broadband adaptation might be the next step: “If we’re serious about having a real recovery of an economy that is equal across the board, the government needs to support broadband and training to adults of all ages.”
+- Byte Back’s Elizabeth Lindsey spoke on the limitations of tech, and how nationwide broadband adaptation might be the next step: “If we’re serious about having a real recovery of an economy that is equal across the board, the government needs to support broadband and training to adults of all ages.”

 - Buddy Rizer from Loudoun County Economic Development agreed: “It’s about having that same access to broadband as you have to electricity and water, because you’re talking about a social and educational gap that’s just widening.”